 What are knot braids?

-Knot braids are traditional box braids that have a knot at the root of the scalp.
+Braids with knots are traditional box braids that have a knot at the root of the scalp.
 The knot is used to secure the synthetic hair to your root before beginning the braid.

 There are many benefits of braiding hair, but there are a few considerations to keep in mind if you’re thinking about getting this style.